 Bryan Stevenson to receive Moynihan Prize and Stockholm Prize in Criminology

-Bryan Stevenson, Aaron Family Professor of Criminal Justice, has been named the recipient of both the Daniel Patrick Moynihan Prize, which will be presented this month and the Stockholm Prize in Criminology, to be presented in June 2025.
+Bryan Stevenson, Aronson Family Professor of Criminal Justice, has been named the recipient of both the Daniel Patrick Moynihan Prize, which will be presented this month and the Stockholm Prize in Criminology, to be presented in June 2025.
 The two awards come in recognition of Stevenson’s decades-long advocacy on behalf of the poor and the incarcerated as the founder and executive director of the Equal Justice Initiative, a nonprofit law organization.

 Bryan Stevenson